vittoriom/CleanroomLogger/INTEGRATION.md

 *Integration* is the act of embedding the `CleanroomASL.framework` binary into your project, thereby exposing the API it provides to your code.

-Note that CleanroomASL is built as a *Swift framework*, and as such, it has the following base platform requirements:
+CleanroomASL is built as a *Swift framework*, and as such, it has the following base platform requirements:

 Platform|Minimum version
 --------|------------------------